mwarkentin/moneychanger/readme.md

 ```

 ### /\<code>/ GET
 Returns a list of dates which have exchange rates for the currency code.
-Returns a 404 if not found.
+Returns `404` if not found.

 ```
 {